 The move, effective immediately, means that in most settings indoors or outdoors the state will no longer require you to wear a mask or be socially distant.
 Cooper said there will continue to be a mandatory indoor mask requirement on public transportation, in child care, in schools, in prisons and in certain public health settings.

-The update comes a day after the CDC announces easing mask requirements for vaccinated Americans.
+The update came a day after the CDC announced easing mask requirements for vaccinated Americans.